 Kyoto Private Tour

-Because of the proximity to nearby destinations, day tours from Kyoto are a popular option for sightseeing in the region.
-Visitors who only have 3 days in the city can re-arrange our above Kyoto sample itinerary to fit in a desired day trip.
-For travelers staying longer than 3 days, there are plenty of options for side trips from Kyoto.
+Because of the proximity to nearby destinations, day tours from Kyoto are fantastic opportunities to see more of the area.
+Unless you have more than 3 days in the city, re-arrange our above Kyoto sample itinerary to fit in a desired trip.
+For travelers staying longer than 3 days, there are plenty of options for side trips from Kyoto!

 Kyoto Day Trip To Osaka

-The cities of Osaka and Kyoto are just located just 55km (34 miles) apart from each other, but they are very different.
-Osaka is a much more modern city with heaps of malls and a popular theater district.
-Some of the top things to do in Osaka include shopping and visiting top sights like Universal Studios and the Osaka Aquarium.
-There are numerous ways to fill an Osaka tour itinerary.
+The cities of Osaka and Kyoto are just located just 34 miles apart, but are vastly different.
+Osaka is a much more modern city with heaps of malls and a thriving theater district.
+Some of the top things to do in Osaka include shopping and visiting popular sights like Universal Studios and the Osaka Aquarium.

 Day Trip From Kyoto To Nara

-A Nara day trip from Kyoto is one of the most popular day tours from the city.
-Visitors can easily plan their own Kyoto to Nara day trip or join one of the highly-rated 5-hour bus tours from the city (like this Kyoto-Nara Tour on Viator).
-The top sights to include on your Nara Itinerary are the Deer Park (where hundreds of deer roam free), the Todaiji Temple and Kasuga Shrine.
-Use the Nara Travel Guide from the official city website.
+A Nara day trip from Kyoto is one of the most desired tours from the city.
+Visitors can easily plan their own Kyoto to Nara day trip or join one of the highly-rated 5-hour bus tours from the city (like this Kyoto-Nara Tour).

-Kobe is a port town famous for their wagyu beef brand, Kobe Beef.
-Spending time at the harbor, shopping, tasting sake and taking the ropeway to the mountaintop are all popular Kobe itinerary activities.
-Find out more information about booking a Kobe-Kyoto tour here.
+Kobe is a port town famous for the wagyu beef brand, Kobe Beef.
+Spending time at the harbor, shopping, tasting sake and taking the ropeway to the mountaintop are all popular Kobe activities.

 Kyoto To Hiroshima Day Trip